FAQs | Fingerprints

 Your renewal will NOT be processed and your license may go delinquent if you have still not completed an updated fingerprint session.
 It will stay delinquent until you provide your fingerprints as required by law.
 However, you will not be subjected to a late renewal fee.

 Will TSBP process my renewal without a fingerprint session?

-For licenses expiring on February 28, 2023 and after, TSBP will not process renewals unless a compliant fingerprint session has been completed.
+TSBP will not process Texas pharmacist license renewals with an ACTIVE status unless a compliant fingerprint session has been completed after June 1, 2015.

 If I had my fingerprints taken for a different professional registration/license, can I use those reports to satisfy the TSBP requirement?

 No. If you were fingerprinted by an agency other than TSBP, you MUST complete fingerprints again.
 The TSBP Service Code, provided in the automated email sent after submitting your renewal, allows the vendor to forward your fingerprint results directly to TSBP.